Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 // TODO: Move the TODO: notes around the program into the list here.

-// TODO: Get the code timer working for the solving code in main().
 // TODO: Study the constructor code that uses push_back on entire vectors of unique_ptrs and study how it is adding rows/columns

 // TODO: Get a better system for printing the board working.